Posted May 10, 2017

 Most of the tropical plants Jose planted still survive in the park with the Kauri Pines towering over the avenue they form.

-In 1993, the park was used in the filming of the movie Sniper - the "hotel in the jungle" is the change shed at the tennis courts - Mena Creek Falls and the Kauri Avenue also feature in the film.
+In 1993, the park was used in the filming of the movie Sniper - the "abandoned hotel in the jungle" is the Lower Refreshment Rooms at the tennis courts - Mena Creek Falls, the Kauri Avenue and the Bamboo Forest also feature in the film.

 Paronella Park is still a popular venue for weddings, wedding proposals, music video location and many other events.

 May 2017 saw the beginnings of bringing music back to the park with a performance by Camerata - Queensland's Chamber Orchestra.
 The performance was simply superb - with the enthralled audience including Jose's grandson, Joe Paronella, the Mayor of the Tablelands Regional Council.
 The musicians were as amazed by the venue as the audience was by their performance - the first time they have played in a rainforest, in the rain...

-Paronella Park was voted as the RACQ #1 Must Do in Queensland in 2014, Queensland Tourism Industry Council #1 Attraction in 2017 and RACQ People's Choice #1 Attraction in 2017 for good reason - it is a magical place that will transport you to another time - be sure to include it in your Tropical Coast holliday plans.
+Paronella Park was voted as the RACQ #1 Must Do in Queensland in 2014, Queensland Tourism Industry Council #1 Attraction in 2017, #1 Cultural Tourism Attraction in 2018 and RACQ People's Choice #1 Attraction in 2017 & 2018 for good reason - it is a magical place that will transport you to another time - be sure to include it in your Tropical Coast holliday plans.

 Photo Courtesy of alastair_jesse_photography